 The IC Model, Aesthetic Paradigm, and the Sensory Turn

 The IC model represents a distinct departure from the aesthetic paradigm.
-While the aesthetic paradigm dictates a hierarchical relationship between listeners and ways of listening, based on theoretical ideals, the IC model implies no such hierarchical relationships.
+While the aesthetic paradigm dictates a hierarchical relationship between listeners and ways of listening, based on theoretical ideals, the IC model implies no such hierarchical relationship.
 Rather, the model indicates a range of ways of listening along a horizontal spectrum that moves from imbalanced (emphasis on the music), to balanced (emphasis on music and activity), to imbalanced (emphasis on the activity), thereby disrupting the foreground/background distinction.
 Furthermore, this horizontal spectrum is not rigid, as is the case with Adorno’s typology.
 Instead, individuals move along the spectrum regularly depending on their emotional, physical, and psychological needs, among others (these needs are not directly specified on the model, but are addressed in the larger study).

 There is some conceptual overlap between Frith’s typology and the IC model.
 For example, serious listening in Frith’s typology could be mapped onto the imbalanced instantiation of the model (emphasis on the music).
 For Frith, those who engage in serious listening attend concerts, but prefer, at least during the performance, to filter out those sensory inputs related to the activity of being at the concert (other than the performed sounds/music, of course).
 Furthermore, some instances of what Frith calls participatory listening could map onto the balanced instantiation of the model, for example, dancing.
 And, some instances of what Frith calls secondary listening could be mapped onto the imbalanced instantiation of the model, emphasis activity.
 However, much of what Frith calls secondary listening at live music events, I might well place toward the center of the spectrum.

 Returning to how the IC model relates to the sensory turn, the ecological view of perception and its use within the IC model reflect the sensory turn.
-The ecological view was developed in response to the computational view of perception which privileges the sense of sight as well as the construction of an internal representations of the external world.
+The ecological view was developed in response to the computational view of perception which privileges the sense of sight as well as the construction of an internal representation of the external world.
 The ecological view of perception, on the other hand, emphasises sensory input and feedback from all the senses; rather than constructing internal representations, organisms continually act and respond within environments based on continuous and direct sensory information.
 The ecological view of perception emerged from a quite straightforward question: ‘why would an organism develop a complicated internal representation of the external world, when it can act and engage with the external world directly?’
 On the ecological view, the sensorium is the bridge between the internal and the external world, rather than an internal representation, thus reflecting the sensory turn.

 Ola Stockfelt’s Possible Modes of Listening (PML) model (music theory)